Majidbro93/FDS-Final-Project/README.md

 ### Machine Learning
 - Movie success prediction based on the genere and certificate.
-- Movie industry gross revenue prediction based on the genere and certificate.
+- Movie industry gross revenue prediction based on the certificate of the movies.
 - Movie recommendation system based on overview and name of movies keywords.
 - Prediction of missing values in categorical columns using Random Forest.